GyVn87/Charm-Rebalanced-Mod/README.md

 - Synergy with Grubberfly's Elegy:
   - Soul gain: 25 => 20.

 ***Grubsong is a little too good for early game.
 So I think it is fine to nerf it a little bit.
-However, by scaling soul gain with damage, it remains viable in later stages, especially againsts bosses that deal more than 1 damage.
-I do think removing synergy is too harsh, but the charm is already too good.
-I also believe that a charm should only synergy with others if it does not work well with them.***
+However, by scaling soul gain with damage, it remains viable in later stages, especially againsts bosses that deal more than 1 damage.***
 ## Grubberfly's Elegy
 - Grubberfly's Elegy now works properly in Patheons with Shell Binding
 - Grubberfly's Elegy no longer loses its effect when not at full masks.